inlets/docs.inlets.dev/docs/reference/faq.md

 ## How much does inlets cost?

-Monthly and annual subscriptions are available via Gumroad's license online server.
-You can also purchase a static license for offline, or air-gapped usage.
+Monthly and annual subscriptions are available via Gumroad.

+You can also purchase a static license for offline or air-gapped environments.

 For more, see the [Pricing page](https://inlets.dev/pricing/)

+## What happens when the license expires?

+If you're using a Gumroad license, and keep your billing relationship active, then the software will work for as long as you keep paying.
+The Gumroad license server needs to be reachable by the inlets client.

+If you're using a static license, then the software will continue to run, even after your license has expired, unless you restart the software.
+You can either rotate the token on your inlets clients in an automated or manual fashion, or purchase a token for a longer period of time up front.

-## Can we get professional help?
+## Can I get professional help?

 Inlets is designed to be self-service and is well documented, but perhaps you could use some direction?

-Business licenses come with support via email, however you are welcome to [contact us](https://inlets.dev/contact) to ask about a consulting project.
+Business licenses come with support via email, however you are welcome to [contact OpenFaaS Ltd](https://inlets.dev/contact) to ask about a consulting project.